Scorpions are found in the

 Pandinus imperator, the emperor scorpion

 The venom of most scorpions, as far as man is concerned, has a similar potency to that of a wasp.
 However some have poison potent enough to kill a human.
-The venom of Androctonus australis the fat tailed scorpion (see below), which inhabits the Sahara, is as toxic as a cobra's, and can kill a dog in seven minutes, and a human in 6 - 7 hours.
+The venom of Androctonus australis the fat tailed scorpion (see right and below), which inhabits the Sahara, is as toxic as a cobra's, and can kill a dog in seven minutes, and a human in 6 - 7 hours.
 Around 8,000 people die each year as a result of scorpion stings in Mexico alone.

 Scorpion venom is a neurotoxin, so affects the nerves causing paralysis of cardiac and respiratory muscles.
 The sting can be used to paralyze prey, but its primary function is defence.
 The venom exits the sting through 2 pores either side of the tip.
 The venom is produced by 2 glands at the base of the sting.

 Scorpion venom and cancer.
 In medical trials the venom of the Middle Eastern scorpion Leiurus quinquestriatus is being used to deliver radioactivity directly to cancerous tumours in humans.
 The venom is non-toxic to humans, and binds to a receptor found on tumour cells.
 So makes a perfect delivery system as it bypasses healthy tissue.
 It is also being trialled for operations to remove cancers in the brain.
 If the chlorotoxin is tagged with a fluorescent dye it will illuminate the tumour, thereby allowing surgeons to remove only the cancerous tissue, and leave the healthy brain tissue unharmed.